HarperDB/documentation/docs/developers/components/reference.md

   files: 'web/**'
 ```

+Refer to the [internal components](./internal.md) documentation for more information on these fields.

-If a **config.yaml** is defined, it will **not** be merged with the default config.
+If a `config.yaml` is defined, it will **not** be merged with the default config.

 ## Extensions

-A Harper Extension is a extensible component that is intended to be used by other Components.
-The internal Components [graphqlSchema](./internal.md#graphqlschema) and [jsResource](./internal.md#jsresource) are both examples of extensions.
+A Harper Extension is a extensible component that is intended to be used by other components.
+The internal components [graphqlSchema](./internal.md#graphqlschema) and [jsResource](./internal.md#jsresource) are both examples of extensions.

-There are two key types of Harper Extensions, **Resource Extension** and **Protocol Extensions**.
+There are two key types of Harper Extensions: **Resource Extension** and **Protocol Extensions**.
 The key difference is a **Protocol Extensions** can return a **Resource Extension**.

-Functionally, what makes an extension a component is the contents of **config.yaml**.
-Unlike the Application Template referenced earlier, which specified multiple components within the **config.yaml**, an extension will specify an `extensionModule` option.
+Functionally, what makes an extension a component is the contents of `config.yaml`.
+Unlike the Application Template referenced earlier, which specified multiple components within the `config.yaml`, an extension will specify an `extensionModule` option.

 - **extensionModule** - `string` - _required_ - A path to the extension module source code.
 The path must resolve from the root of the extension module directory.

-For example, the [Harper Next.js Extension](https://github.com/HarperDB/nextjs) **config.yaml** specifies `extensionModule: ./extension.js`.
+For example, the [Harper Next.js Extension](https://github.com/HarperDB/nextjs) `config.yaml` specifies `extensionModule: ./extension.js`.

 If the extension is being written in something other than JavaScript (such as TypeScript), ensure that the path resolves to the built version, (i.e. `extensionModule: ./dist/index.js`)

-It is also recommended that all extensions have a **package.json** that specifies JavaScript package metadata such as name, version, type, etc. Since extensions are just JavaScript packages, they can do anything a JavaScript package can normally do.
+It is also recommended that all extensions have a `package.json` that specifies JavaScript package metadata such as name, version, type, etc. Since extensions are just JavaScript packages, they can do anything a JavaScript package can normally do.
 It can be written in TypeScript, and compiled to JavaScript.
-It can export an executable (using the [bin]() property).
+It can export an executable (using the [bin](https://docs.npmjs.com/cli/configuring-npm/package-json#bin) property).
 It can be published to npm.
 The possibilities are endless!

 Furthermore, what defines an extension separately from a component is that it leverages any of the [Resource Extension](#resource-extension-api) or [Protocol Extension](#protocol-extension-api) APIs.
 The key is in the name, **extensions are extensible**.